 Longer term projects include the potential to develop a scale model of the Locomotion for the Preston Park Narrow Gauge Railway, and consideration is already being given to how the Borough will celebrate the 200 year anniversary of the Stockton to Darlington Railway in 2025.

-As part of the regeneration scheme on Stockton High Street it was agreed to install a large scale moving-art work inspired by the heritage of the Borough.
+As part of the regeneration scheme on Stockton High Street we installed a large scale moving-artwork inspired by the heritage of the Borough.

 Models of three potential designs were displayed in the Rediscover Stockton Shop for a public vote and the winning design by artists Rob Higgs and Keith Newstead was of a locomotion rising up from a stone plinth, entitled ‘The Stockton Flyer’.